cetz-package/cetz/src/draw/projection.typ

   return .5 * a
 }

-// Computet the face order by computing the face
+// Compute the face order by computing the face
 // area.
 Curves get sampled to a polygon.
-// This won't work correctly for non coplanar
 #let _compute-face-order(d, samples: 10) = {
   import "/src/bezier.typ": cubic-point
   let points = ()